 If the next president of the United States Of America got up and said: “I think I can protect you all and make this country prosper, but I’m just not sure because you know, I haven’t done this before, and it’s kind of like my first time – you know?”

 Would you vote for this person?
-Absolutely no way in the world and neither would I. What I’ve learned from Marcus is that confidence, without ego, plus vulnerability, is a cake that is worth baking if you want to inspire people.
+Absolutely no way in the world and neither would I. What I’ve learned from Mark is that confidence, without ego, plus vulnerability, is a cake that is worth baking if you want to inspire people.

 Confidence is where it all starts and that can only come from you believing that you have something worth sharing.
-Marcus gives dating advice on his blog and to be honest; it could be easy to wonder how he has any skills in this area what so ever.
+Mark gives dating advice on his blog and to be honest; it could be easy to wonder how he has any skills in this area what so ever.

 It doesn’t really matter at the end of the day.
 He believes that there is an audience for his advice (and there is), and so he delivers as much value as he can, in a confident writing tone, in the hope that he can genuinely help others.
 What’s wrong with that?